ynput/ayon-documentation/website/docs/artist_getting_started.md

 :::

 You can run AYON by desktop "OP" icon (if it exists after installing) or by directly executing **ayon_gui.exe** located in the AYON folder.
-This executable being suitable **for artists**. or alternatively by **ayon_console.exe** which is more suitable for **TDs/Admin** for debugging and error reporting.
+This executable being suitable **for artists**. or alternatively by **openpype_console.exe** which is more suitable for **TDs/Admin** for debugging and error reporting.
 This one runs with opened console window where all the necessary info will appear during user's work session.

 :::tip Is AYON running?
 AYON runs in the operating system's tray.
 If you see turquoise AYON icon in the tray you can easily tell AYON is currently running.